HEW2025

 6:00 pmDinner Clubs (optional)

 Many a partnership has begun with a NEEP Dinner Club dinner.
 We hope you will take advantage of this optional opportunity to dine at local restaurants with small groups of conference attendees and NEEP staff.
 Let us handle reservations; we will have a meal together and split the check.
-Sign-up will be at the Midpoint Mixer.
+Sign-up at the Midpoint Mixer.

 Day Two: Wednesday, October 22